eznix86/kubernetes-image-updater/docs/spec.md

 | `image-updater.eznix86.github.io/last-digest`       | Operator    | Stores digests for all tracked containers in format `"<name>:<digest>,<name>:<digest>"`.
 Used for idempotency.
 Entries are alphabetically sorted.
 Automatically migrates from legacy single-digest format. |
 | `kubectl.kubernetes.io/restartedAt`                 | Operator    | Standard Kubernetes annotation used to trigger a rollout restart by mutating `spec.template.metadata.annotations`. |

 All operator-managed annotations live under `image-updater.eznix86.github.io/*` and should be treated as internal state.
+The operator uses a custom finalizer name `image-updater.eznix86.github.io/finalizer`.

 ---